UBC-CS/cpsc330-2023s/docs/grades.md

 Sometimes serious grading errors are made, for example when a grader did not see your answer to a question or completely deviated from standard grading practices for some unknown reason.
 Such situations can be quite frustrating for students, and we want you to feel that the course is fair.
 In these cases, it makes sense for the student to bring the error to our attention.

 Balancing these two sides is difficult.
-So we use the following policy in CPSC 330 to try to address this issue.
+In CPSC 330 this term we will try a new policy.
 If a grade is challenged in a way that is deemed unreasonable, the student will receive a warning.
 This decision will be made by the instructor.
 If this happens a second time, the student will lose the privilege to challenge grades for the remainder of the course.
 Examples of unreasonable requests include extremely minor complaints (e.g. half a mark on an assignment) or repeatedly contesting the same issue once a decision has been reached.
 This policy applies to both assignments and exams.